Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

-Scottsdale’s abundant sunshine and high elevation create excellent solar conditions year-round.
-Even with summer heat reducing efficiency, proper system design maximizes energy production consistently.
+Scottsdale’s abundant sunshine and high elevation create excellent solar conditions year-round, though summer heat slightly reduces panel efficiency.
+Most locations produce great solar energy.

 Solar Production in Scottsdale by Month